binaryage/asepsis-web/index.md

 Feel free to [fork and contribute][contribute].

+Source code licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 ## FAQ

 #### I like the idea, but I want to use Terminal.app features.
 Do you plan to support tabs/unicode/whatever?
 > Visor is just a light-weight wrapper of Terminal.app (SIMBL).
 You should be able to use most of Terminal.app features with Visor.
 The only broken feature is "Windows Groups".

 #### Does Visor work on OSX 10.6 (Snow Leopard)?
-> Snow Leopard is supported by Visor 2.0 and later.
+> 64-bit Terminal.app in Snow Leopard is supported by Visor 2.1 and later.

 #### Does Visor work on OSX 10.5 (Leopard)?
-> Leopard is supported by Visor 1.5 and later.
+> Leopard is supported by Visor 1.5 and later, the best version is Visor 2.1.

 #### Does Visor work on OSX 10.4 (Tiger)?
 > Tiger was supported by early Visors (pre 1.5).
 It was in the days when I was young Windows hacker.
-Will never look back, so your only chance is to upgrade to Leopard.
+Will never look back, so your only chance is to upgrade to (Snow) Leopard.

+#### Where is stored Visor settings?
+> Visor settings is stored with Terminal.app settings.
+You can `open ~/Library/Preferences/com.apple.Terminal.plist` and tweak it's values (better when Terminal.app is not running).
+If you have troubles with Visor settings or generated Visor profile, delete this file and rester Terminal.app.
+This file will be recreated with default values.

 #### My Visor menu-bar icon is dimmed out.
 My hot-key doesn't work and just beeps.
 What's wrong?
 > There can be only one visor-ed terminal window in the system.
 If you close this terminal window (for example `Control+D` or typing exit in shell), Visor gets into disabled state you are describing.
 Just open a new terminal window and it gets visor-ed again.
 You can do it for example by clicking on Terminal.app icon in the Dock.